BalajiKs171095/mbcrump.github.io/_posts/2017-03-12-part12-aspnetcore.md

 	Decompressing 100% 5445 ms
 	Expanding 100% 51482 ms

+.NET Core also [outlines](https://docs.microsoft.com/en-us/dotnet/articles/core/tools/telemetry) exactly the data they are collecting which is needed in order to approve the technology being used in many businesses.

-The point that I'm trying to make here is that **a)** data is needed in order to make a product great **b)** be up front that you are collecting telemetry data **c)** if you make a tool that collects telemetry, try to make it very easy for someone to opt-out
+The point that I'm trying to make here is that **a)** data is needed in order to make a product great **b)** be up front that you are collecting telemetry data **c)** if you make a tool that collects telemetry, try to make it very easy for someone to opt-out **d)** provide clear guidance about what data you are collecting.
+I'm sure there are more things to add to this list, but this is the first that comes to my mind with this topic.

 ## Turning it off on Windows